altanalytics/schwabr/README.md

 # --------- Step 2 -----------
 # A successful log in to the URL from Step 1 will result in a blank page once "Done" is clicked.
-# The URL of this blank page is the Authorization Code.
+# The URL of this blank page contains the Authorization Code.
 # The blank page may indicate "This site can't be reached".
-The URL is still a valid Authorization Code.
+The URL still contains a valid Authorization Code.
 # Feed the Authorization Code URL into schwab_auth2_refreshToken to get a Refresh Token.

 authCode = 'https://127.0.0.1?code=CO.AUTHORIZATIONCODE&session=ABCD' # This could be very long